Madhur Jaffrey: New York City (1958–1969)

 The Jaffreys soon expanded their social circle to include other members of the Indian community in New York City who were involved in the arts.
 They regularly hosted large dinners cooked by Jaffrey, who was determined to master everything, including biryani and pulao.

 In 1962, Jaffrey and Saeed appeared in Rolf Forsberg's Off-Broadway production of A Tenth of an Inch Makes The Difference.
 Their performance was described by The New York Times drama critic, Milton Esterow, as "sensitive acting" that made up "the brightest part of the evening".
 The pay for such roles was generally $10/hour.

 By 1965, the Jaffreys' marriage had collapsed.
 Jaffrey arranged for their children to live with her parents and sister in Delhi while Jaffrey went to Mexico for the formal divorce proceedings.

-Jaffrey visited to India for the shooting of Shakespeare Wallah (1965).
+Jaffrey travelled to India for the shooting of Shakespeare Wallah (1965).
 After the film's shooting was complete, she lived in India with her children until Ismail Merchant decided that she needed to be at the Berlin International Film Festival because he had entered the film in competition there.
 In Berlin, she won the Silver Bear for Best Actress award.
 Sanford Allen, a violinist she had met when she was a guide at the Lincoln Center for the Performing Arts in New York City, sent her a bunch of roses on her win.

 In 1966 Ismail Merchant, in search of further publicity for the film, decided to cultivate The New York Times food critic Craig Claiborne.
 He persuaded Claiborne to profile Jaffrey as an actress who could cook.
 When Claiborne agreed, Jaffrey borrowed a friend's apartment in which to meet him since she felt she could not do so in the one-bedroom apartment on Eleventh Street that she shared with Allen.
 She rearranged the furniture in the borrowed apartment and made stuffed green peppers, koftas in sour cream and cucumber raita.